azkayasir09/Health_Evaluation_App/README.md

 ---

 ## License
-This project is licensed under the Apache 2.
+This project is licensed under the Apache License 2.0.
 Feel free to use and modify it for personal or commercial purposes.

 ---